 On the day in each month on which the regular monthly, special or deferred meeting of the Union is scheduled, work shall cease not later than 6:00 p.m. except in cases of emergency, road paving and shift operations.
 The Union shall notify the City Administrator five (5) days in advance of any special meetings to be held.

 17.06 Flexible Working Hours

-The Animal Control Officer, Bylaw Officer and the Traffic Control Officer shall be permitted flexible working hours, as may be mutually agreed upon by the employee and the Department Head.
+The Bylaw Officer shall be permitted flexible working hours, as may be mutually agreed upon by the employee and the Department Head.
 The Union shall be notified of the working hours.
-Where the City, the Union and the individuals involved, find it acceptable, a position may be shared by two (2) employees in the following manner: